|

 Radio microphones and other transmitter/receiver combinations also involve a choice between:

-• UHF (Ultra High Frequency).
-These are generally more expensive, but usually have more possible transmission bands, a greater usable range, and are less prone to interference and dropout than...
+Ultra High Frequency.
+These are generally more expensive, but usually have more possible transmission bands, a greater usable range, and are less prone to interference and dropout than VHF models.

-• VHF (Very High Frequency) microphones.
+Very High Frequency.
 These are cheaper to manufacture than UHF (typically retailing for about half the price).
 In many situations they work well enough, however.

 All radio microphones use a form of noise reduction known as a compander (compressor/expander).
 This is similar to Dolby noise reduction systems used in tape recording, and is used because the dynamic range of the radio signal is less than the dynamic range of the microphone.
-Ordinarily the effect of this will be inaudible.
+Ordinarily the effect of this will be inaudible, although high gain/sensitivity settings will increase compression, and may make the microphone more prone to feedback (see Sensitivity, below).

 Controls that come with a radio mic & receiver may include:

-• Sensitivity.
 Some transmitters have a sensitivity control (the equivalent of a gain control).
 Use the lowest setting that gives you an adequate signal.
 Increasing the sensitivity of the microphone may cause compander effects to become more noticeable, as well as increasing the risk of feedback.
-There may also be a sensitivity control on the receiver.
+There may also be a sensitivity control on the receiver, and some systems allow control of transmitter settings from the receiver menu.

-• Output level.
-The receiver may well have a level control ("Output", or "AF Level") which sets the level at the receiver output.
+The receiver may well have a level control (‘Output’, or ‘AF Level’) which sets the level at the receiver output.
 Set this so that the level at the mixer input is within the usable range of the channel gain control.

-• Squelch.
 This is the equivalent of a noise gate acting on the radio signal, and mutes the receiver when there is no signal present.
 Setting the squelch threshold too high can cause signal dropout.
 With the transmitter switched off and the squelch control at its minimum setting, gradually increase the squelch setting until the hiss is silenced.
-Then switch the transmitter on, & check that the signal is OK.
+Then switch the transmitter on and check that the signal is OK.
 It is better to have no squelch than no signal.

-A UK-wide shared licence (currently £75.00 for one year) to operate on a further 14 UHF (or 15 VHF) frequencies can be obtained from the Joint Frequency Management Group (JFMG).
-However, all 14 frequencies cannot be used simultaneously without interference: the practical limit is around 8 frequencies.
-A guide to UHF frequencies that can be used simultaneously can also be obtained from the JFMG.
+A UK-wide shared licence (currently £85.00 for one year) to operate on a further 14 UHF (or 15 VHF) frequencies can currently be obtained through Ofcom.
+However, all 14 frequencies cannot be used simultaneously without interference: the practical reliable limit is around 8 frequencies.
+Most manufacturers include guide notes and optimum frequency presets for simultaneous multiple-frequency use, and this will give a clearer indication of what you can expect from specific systems.